ember-animation/ember-animated/tests/dummy/app/templates/docs/motions.md

 {{/docs-demo}}

 ### moveSVG

-Animates one property on a svg element.
+Ember-animated works for SVGs too!
+An SVG is an image format made of xml.
+Many vector illustration programs can export SVGs. `moveSVG` animates one property on a svg element.
 This motion takes in an attribute name and animates that attribute from its initial to its final value.
 For example, on a circle `moveSVG` animates the `cx` property.

 {{#docs-demo as |demo|}}
     {{#demo.example name="svg"}}